“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

-A small deck in comparison to the main deck, the top deck sports lounge chairs and a hot tub.
+A small deck compared to the main deck, the top deck sports lounge chairs, and a hot tub.

 I stayed in the Salt Spring cabin (Category 1) below the main deck closest to the stern and accessed by about 15 steps.

 The room is very basic but light, airy and spacious with two comfy twin beds and a small modern bathroom with shower.